 Audley offers the choice of a house, cottage or apartment in 19 retirement villages around England, from Yorkshire to Devon.
 It also offers care at home services.
 Each new property is sold with a lease of either 125 or 250 years, depending on the village, and you’re free to sell at any stage on the open market.
 Audley is a member of ARCO (Associated Retirement Community Operators).

-Inspired has seven retirement villages spread around England, with several further villages under development.
+Inspired has seven retirement villages spread around England, with several new villages also under development.
+The properties range from one to three bedrooms and each village has a range of facilities and care and support services.
+Rental options are available at most of the villages.
 It is also a member of ARCO.
-The properties range from one to three bedrooms and each village has a range of facilities and care and support services.

 McCarthy & Stone